strbrgr/jochen/content/posts/syncthing-to-sync-things.md

 # SyncThing to sync things

 A few month ago I rolled off one, began work on another account, and had to deal with the outcome of changing domains and stakeholders.
-This was demanding, but ultimately positive as I got introduced to new patterns and syntax which inspired me to improve with my note-taking skillset.
+This was demanding, but ultimately positive as I got introduced to new patterns and syntax which inspired me to improve my note taking.

 ## Track solutions

-I use Obsidian to track feature work, but haven't captured new language features.
-Recently, I needed to filter API calls that weren't GET requests.
-While an `if-else` statement worked, a cleaner approach using `.includes()` in JavaScript was more efficient:
+I use Obsidian to track my work, but haven't tracked things I learn on the daily.
+Recently, I needed to filter API calls that weren't `GET` requests.
+While an `if-else` statement worked, a cleaner approach using `.includes()` in JavaScript was more readable:

 ```javascript
 if (["PUT", "PATCH"].includes(request.type)) {